-There’s nothing more satisfying than a delicious latte or flat white.
+There’s nothing more satisfying than a delicious latte or flat white is there?
 Some people might think that you can only make these espresso-based drinks with a milk frother (e.g. a steam wand attached to an espresso machine).
 But that’s not the case!
-If you have a cafetiere, then you can easily make frothed milk that is perfect for using in a latte.
+Just read our guide to learn how frothing milk in a cafetiere is really quite easy.

 Here’s our easy method for making frothed milk in a cafetiere.